cccbr/runningatower/content/docs/buildingateam/_index.md

 ### Calendar

-Maintain a calendar which is publicised to all, including the ***[tower authority](../glossary/#tower-authority)***.
+Maintain a calendar which is publicised to all, including the [tower authority](../glossary/#tower-authority).
 This may be printed or held by some electronic means.
 The calendar should list:

 {{<hint info>}}
 -	The weekly, monthly schedule.